 These factors mean that there is a certain lack of interest from the populations when these programs are launched in several areas.
-However, several programs have been launched and implemented in the northern border areas since 2012-2013 by the Government, local communities, and development partners for the benefit of the populations of the area.
+However, several programs have been launched and implemented in the northern 2012-2013 border areas since by the Government, local communities, and development partners for the benefit of the populations of the area.

-These include support programs for entrepreneurship and the empowerment of young people and women, THIMO, skills development programs (e.g., internships, apprenticeships, and qualifying training), and the transfer for program vulnerable populations.
-By way of illustration, the table below shows the beneficiaries by region of the transfer program for vulnerable populations.
+These include support for programs entrepreneurship and the empowerment of young people and women, THIMO, skills development programs (e.g., internships, apprenticeships, and qualifying training), and the transfer for cash program vulnerable populations.
+By way of illustration, the table below shows the beneficiaries by region of the cash transfer program for vulnerable populations.

-Table 2: Beneficiaries of the cash transfer program2 by region in 2019
+Table 2: Beneficiaries of the cash transfer progra ւm2 by region in 2 019 )